MASTER OF LEGAL STUDIES

 LAW SCHOOL FOR THE NON-LAWYER

-Our Master of Legal Studies program is an option for learning about the law without getting a J.D.
+Our Master of Legal Studies program is an option for learning about the law without getting a JD.
 It can increase job opportunities for a wide range of professions.
 If you find yourself needing a better foundation for working with and understanding law and regulation without becoming a lawyer, this degree may be right for you.
-The MLS program offers two flexible formats in order to complete the program: an in-person weekend format or a fully online format and we also have a new distance campus in St. George, Utah.
+The MLS program offers two flexible formats in order to complete the program: an in-person weekend format or a fully online format.
+In addition, we also have a new distance campus in St. George, Utah.

 Our graduates advance their knowledge of the legal system.
 They return to their professions knowing how to speak the language of the law and how to better manage legal issues.
 The program's curriculum is useful and practical, delivered by top legal faculty at the nationally-ranked University of Utah S.J.
 Quinney College of Law.
 Graduates can think and communicate broadly about legal issues affecting their field, understand contemporary legal issues, and know the practical implications of the law.